 - Don’t worry if your mask isn’t a color coordinated designer model like Speaker of the House Nancy Pelosi always has around her neck or those now available with fashion icon logos.
 I may get one with buck teeth and a mustache shown on it.

 - Whatever you decide about masks, make sure you keep your immune system strong with enough vitamin D, zinc, vitamin C and selenium.
-Obviously, stay away from not only sick people, but those young folks who may have been exposed and not know it.
+Obviously, stay away from not only sick people, but those young players who may have been exposed in bars or parties and not know it.